Friday, July 1, 2022

 Gehm passed away in Connecticut in 2015 at the age of 86.
 His survivors include his wife Judy York, also an outstanding book cover illustrator and fine arts painter.

 This is the earliest cover I know of by Gehm.
 Leonard Holton's Out of the Depths was published in paperback by Dell in 1967.
 It's the sixth entry in the eleven volume Father Bredder mystery series.
-Holton is actually Leonard Patrick O'Connor Wibberley (1915-1983), an Irish born, American emigrate writer and journalist, with over 100 books to his credit, most of them written within a mere thirty year period.
+Holton is actually Leonard Patrick O'Connor Wibberley (1915-1983), an Irish born, American emigrate writer and journalist with over 100 books to his credit, most of them written within a mere thirty year period.
 He authored several different fiction series, including the satirical "Mouse That Roared" series which spawned two films.
 My introduction to Bredder came from Deliver Us From Wolves (Dell, 1966), a paperback I've had in my possession since I was a child but only just recently read.
 I can't say enough good things about it either, or the above featured title.
 In fact, I plan to read the rest of the Bredder volumes as soon as I can.

 "Father Bredder of the Church of the Holy Innocents and his friend Lieutenant Minardi of the Los Angeles Police Department were engaged in the pleasant pastime of fishing from a pier that jutted out into the Pacific.
 It was Father Bredder who first hooked onto something which felt like a prodigious strike but which turned out to be part and parcel of a scuba diver's gear.
 A police launch confirmed the ghastly suspicion---deep in the dark waters below them lay the lifeless body of a scuba diver in his full equipment."